rameshwarsingh11/ad_product/README.md

 # Product Service & Product Review Service

-These micorservices will help retrive the product details and reviews together.
-Synchrnous microservice architecture approach has been ued to create two microservices Product Service & Product review service.
-Both can run independently on a different ports.
-FOr authentication mongo db & jwb token sign implementation is done inside app routes.
+These micorservices will help retrive the product details and product reviews.
+Synchrnous microservice architecture approach has been used to create these microservices.
+Both the services can run independently on different ports.
+For authentication mongo db & jwb token sign implementation is done using app routes.

 ## Microservice 1 : /api/product/{product_id}